SamuSommer/ScrobbleSync/README.md

 In the case you do get rate limited however (like if you tried do run the script in Fast Mode on like several thousand songs at once, the script will show an error message and stop running.
 Then you can either wait a while (not exactly sure how long) or change your IP adress, either with a VPN or by restarting your router.

-This API rate limit is annoying, but nothing I can do about it unfortunately.
+This API rate limit is annoying, but unfortunately can't be avoided.

 ## FAQ